langheran/APKLOT/README.md

 ## Introduction

-The main goal of this dataset is to segment parking spot spaces from several parking lots of the world in realistic satellite photos.
+The main goal of this dataset is to segment parking block spaces from several parking lots of the world in realistic satellite photos.
 Satellite photos were generated using the free Google Maps API service.
 Given a training set, this is fundamentally a supervised-learning learning problem.

-For the purpose of this dataset, a parking spot is a painted area specially designed inside the parking lot for parking. we are not considering the following:
+For the purpose of this dataset, a parking block is a painted area specially designed inside the parking lot for parking. we are not considering the following:

-- Parking spots outside the parking lot.
+- Parking spot(s)/block(s) outside the parking lot.
 - Badly parked vehicles, including those parked on the traffic lane and non-parking spot (benches, gardens, etc).
-- Debris or machinery in the parking spot when it is used as manner of storage facility.
+- Debris or machinery in the parking block when it is used as manner of storage facility.
-- Trees in the way of the parking spot.
+- Trees in the way of the parking block.

 These are the countries and cities included in *APKLOT*: